Toshiwoz/GodotMapLoader/README.md

 ![alt text](https://github.com/Toshiwoz/GodotMapLoader/blob/master/himalaya_mountains_screenshot.png "Himalaya")

-This is still a work in progress, as it should be an addon for Godot game engine (3.0), but for now it is just a normal project that allows to load map data from MapBox and render that data into 3d meshes (no collision shape actually created).
+This is still a work in progress, some features need improvement (and help is welcome).

 The module tries to represent that data as accurate as possible and being as fast as possible, being this way ideal to load dinamically the terrain